dconnet/AgilityBook/AgilityBook/Readme.txt

 - Or, run WiX installer.
 That will set the environment variable WIX.
   (GenMSI.py looks for "WIX" and appends "\bin")

-During our release process of running BuildAll.bat, GenMSI.py will be called which generates the install files.
-(In ...\AgilityBook\src\Projects\Installer)

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen